Jordan Teze

 Jordan Teze (born 30 September 1999) is a Dutch professional footballer who plays as a right-back or centre-back for club Monaco and the Netherlands national team.

 Club career

 Teze was first promoted to the PSV senior team in 2019.
 On 29 May 2022 PSV announced that they had extended Teze's contract through 2025.

 On 20 August 2024, Teze was sold to Ligue 1 club Monaco.

 International career

 He represented Netherlands at the 2016 UEFA European Under-17 Championship and the 2021 UEFA European Under-21 Championship, the Netherlands reached the semi-finals in both of those tournaments.

 He was called up to the senior Netherlands squad for the friendly matches against Denmark and Germany on 26 and 29 March 2022, respectively.
 On 8 June 2022, Teze earned his first cap for the Netherlands national team, playing 90 minutes in a 2-1 UEFA Nations League win over Wales.

 Personal life

 Born in the Netherlands, Teze is of Congolese descent.
+His cousin Aston da Silva is a Luxembourgish footballer.